Options

 Processing Mode

---mode <mode>
+--mode <modes>

-Processing mode.
+Processing mode(s), comma-separated.
 Choices:

 Contrast Stretch